-- The major advantage of the needle biopsy is its accuracy; around 96% cases are accurate as other biopsies.
+- The major advantage of needle biopsy is its accuracy; around 96% of cases are accurate as other biopsies.

 - The time needed for recovery is less and normal activities can be resumed after a few hours.

-- To identify the cancerous or non-cancerous nature of thyroid nodules, it is a reliable technique.
+- It is a reliable technique to identify the cancerous or non-cancerous nature of thyroid nodules.

-- It is better than other biopsies as the cut made in the surgery is small.
+- It is better than other biopsies as the incision (cut) made in the surgery is small.

 - The procedure is less painful or not painful at all.

 The side effects include sore throat, difficulty in swallowing, hoarse voice, stiffness, hematoma and neck pain.
-These complications are common for 2-3 days but if the problem persists, consult your doctor.
+These complications are common for 2-3 days but if the problem persists, consult the doctor immediately.

 The cost of the treatment differs according to the hospital.
-Though the basic cost of biopsy ranges between $4500 and $7000.
+However, the basic cost of a biopsy ranges between $4500 and $7000.

-The patient must clean the area beforehand, he should not eat anything before the surgery for at least 10 hours and should ask about activities to be done and precaution after surgery.
+The patient must clean the area beforehand.
+They should not eat anything before the surgery for at least 10 hours and should ask about activities to be done and precautions after surgery.

-The fine needle surgery usually takes 30 minutes to be completed.
-But other biopsies or surgery can take 2 to 3 hours for completion.
+Fine needle surgery usually takes 30 minutes to be completed.
+But other biopsies or surgery can take 2 to 3 hours to completion.
 However, recovery requires 3-4 hours more.

 Yes, the condition can be cured.
-The fine needle surgery and other biopsies are available for this purpose.
-Though they have their benefits and risks.
+Fine needle surgery and other biopsies are available for this purpose.
+However, they have their benefits and risks.